jpmacdonald/apl/README.md

 # Distill (dl)

-A package manager for macOS CLI tools.
+A **purely experimental** package manager for macOS CLI tools.
 Written in Rust.

 ## What It Does